Riding Pants

 1000 Denier Cordura 110 pounds to tear 1780 cycles to failure

-This is how quickly some materials take to create a when dragged hole:
+This is how quickly some materials take to obtain a hole in the fabric:

 Material Seconds